mwilensky768/sed_jackknife/README.md

 This will output some chains that can be post-processed with anesthetic to produce the plots etc. in the associated paper.

-Processed data for performing the jackknives will be uploaded pending approval from the MeerKAT collaboration.
+Processed data for performing the jackknives are in the `data` directory with an accompanying readme explaining their contents.